 But this may not be ham radio! (you say to yourself...)

 Ham radios were used for backup and for some volunteers who will not have commercial rigs available.

 The important point is that the CSM needs people who are skilled at operating on a controlled net.
 Those are ham skills.

 But I am busy that weekend!

 Well, maybe next year?
-Would you be willing to pass this info on to other operators you know?
+(February 6&7 2021) Please pass this info on to other operators you know.
 Perhaps your local club ... ?
 Thanks!